 Established in 1966, Patten Realty, Inc. was a land management company later renamed Bluegreen Vacations.
-Since that time, Bluegreen has grown to become a leader in vacation ownership.
+Since that time, Bluegreen Vacations is a global leader in vacation ownership.
 They boast 220,000+ owners with vacation timeshares across a range of popular destinations in the U.S. and Caribbean.

 Sound like a dream?
-Timeshare ownership can often turn into a nightmare, so think before you buy any timeshare.
+Timeshare ownership can often become a nightmare, so think before buying any timeshare.
 According to a University of Central Florida study, 85% of timeshare owners who go to contract regret their purchase.
 If you regret buying a timeshare from Bluegreen, here are some options for an exit strategy.

 Best Way to Get Out of a Bluegreen Timeshare